fluidware/fluidsurveys-docs/fluidsurveys/apiv3/oauth.rst

   :query response_type: this should be `code`
   :query client_id: your `client_id`
-  :query redirect_url: your `redirect_url`
+  :query redirect_uri: your `redirect_uri`

 2. FluidSurveys redirects back your application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the user has authorized your application, they will be redirected back to your `redirect_url`.
+Once the user has authorized your application, they will be redirected back to your `redirect_uri`.
 Included in the request will be a `code` query parameter.
 You may then trade this `code` for an access token in the next step.

 3. Obtain Bearer Token
 ^^^^^^^^^^^^^^^^^^^^^^